Which of the following is a property of the linear correlation co... | Study Prep in Pearson+

 1

-Recall that the linear correlation coefficient, denoted as \(r\), measures the strength and direction of a linear relationship between two variables.
+Recall that the linear correlation coefficient \(r\) measures the strength and direction of a linear relationship between two variables.

-Understand that \(r\) is a standardized measure, meaning it is scaled to a fixed range to allow comparison across different datasets.

 Watch next